Spring 24 Courses

 - Anthropology 265: Introduction to Culture and Health

 2. Health and illness in social context.
-Two intermediate or upper level courses with a specific focus on health and illness in social context (see the Guide for eligible courses).
+Two intermediate or upper-level courses with a specific focus on health and illness in social context (see the Guide and semester-specifc course lists for eligible courses).

 3. Cultural competency.
 One course aimed at understanding the social, cultural, and linguistic needs of patients.
 Courses in this category are focused on the experiences of at risk or underserved populations in American health care (such as racial/ethnic minorities, religious minorities, women, or LGBTQ people), but are not necessarily specifically on health and illness (see the Guide for eligible courses).